Going Paperless: A Method for Going Easy on Your Wallet, Budget, and Bottom Line

 In addition to being expensive and inconvenient, paper is also messy.
 There is nothing more depressing than walking into work in the morning and seeing a stack of paper on your desk.
 Especially in field service industries, invoices get dirty, matted, crumpled up, and covered in chemicals.
 Storing these documents (as often required by law) can be expensive, take up space, and be hard to manage.
 Eliminating paper from your office will immediately improve your working environment by decluttering the workspace.

 Effective Use of Resources

 While yes, you can use employees or even yourself to do data entry or even stuff envelopes, the truth of the matter is that there are many more effective uses of time for employees than dealing with paper.
 Eliminating paper allows you to focus your time and energy on improving customer service, calling new leads, and collecting money.
 It also improves morale as employees no longer have to spend their time on mundane tasks.
 And these are all wins for your business from the inside out.

-According to Moxie Pest Control’s experience, partnering with the right company not only eases your paperless transition but also adds to your company’s bottom line.
+Partnering with the right company not only eases your paperless transition but also adds to your company’s bottom line.
 An effective platform will make the need for paper copies redundant, possibly saving your company hundreds to thousands of dollars per month.
 Just think, billing no longer would require paper nor personnel to send or process bills, saving you even more in both office supplies and labor and, as such, easing your bottom line.